Compliance and enforcement

 Before you carry out any development or building works, you need to determine what approvals are required and ensure you follow any relevant requirements.

 Exempt and complying development

 A Development Application (DA) is needed for most development in Eurobodalla Shire.
-However, a DA is not always necessary and you may be able to do some minor works as 'exempt development', which does not need Council approval, or as 'complying development', which is a form of planning and building approval that can be issued by an Accredited Certifier or Council.
+However, a DA is not always necessary and you may be able to do some minor works as 'exempt development', which does not need Council approval, or as 'complying development', which is a form of planning and building approval that can be issued by either a private certifier or by a Council certifier.

 Types of 'exempt development' may include: